 Goldman Sachs undertook a lighting initiative via a public-private partnership.
 The program included four different pendant lighting programs and incorporated various control technologies and shading.
 The goal was to understand the interplay of energy, people, and real estate and to get ahead of the market and understand the impact on all.

-- Innovation Summit agenda, sponsors announced
+- Innovation Summit adds speakers, announces sponsors

 Share this valuable information with your colleagues using the buttons below:« Back to News